For some workshops we will occasionally be using online software such as Code.org and will be making use of Google Image Search.

 Social Media User agreement

 Science Oxford uses social media to explore STEM education and engagement locally, nationally and with people from across the world, and we want to hear what you have to say.
-We want you to be involved in discovery and respectful debate.
+We want you to be involved in discovery and respectful discussions.

 To ensure that everyone feels comfortable interacting with us and others, we respectfully ask that all posts and comments on our content are positive, courteous and do not cause offence.
 We reserve the right to delete any of the following content and block users who share such content:

-• Comments that defame any person or organisation
+• Comments that defame any person or organisation;

-• Repeated irrelevant comments by individual users
+• Repeated irrelevant comments by individual users;

-• Advertisements, solicitations or endorsements of any other organisation, website,
+• Advertisements, solicitations or endorsements of any other organisation, website, contests or promotions;

-• Links to any illegal or lewd media and websites, and/or any comments encouraging
+• Links to any illegal or lewd media and websites, and/or any comments encouraging illegal activity

-We believe that social media is an important part in how people live their lives:
+We believe that social media is an important part in how people live their lives.

 We’ll listen.
 We’re keen to hear from you.